 Why Restricted Dog Breeds are Banned in Campgrounds

-A campground’s #1 reason for existence is to create a safe and hospitable environment for others to enjoy outdoor recreation.
+A campground’s #1 reason for existence is to create a safe and hospitable environment for everyone to enjoy outdoor recreation.
 Their most important mission of hospitality is to ensure the safety and well-being of their campers and their pets.

 It’s not because they are being discriminatory towards ‘your dog’ or your ‘type’ of dog.
 Campground owners are only acting on what is being dictated to them by their insurance carrier and local and/or state legislations.

 According to Michigan State University’s Animal and Historical Center author Linda S. Weiss in her Breed-Specific Legislation in the United States reports:

 The attacks have occurred in a variety of situations: organized dog fighting, responses of dogs to mistreatment, dogs acting as attack or guard animals, or the unexpected, random neighborhood altercation.

-What is Breed Specific Legislation
+What is Dog Breed Specific Legislation

 “Breed-specific legislation (BSL) is the blanket term for laws that either regulate or ban certain dog breeds in an effort to decrease dog attacks on humans and other animals.”

 While the Forbes article, Dog Breeds Banned By Home Insurance Companies, is concentrated on homeowners insurance companies, it does go into depth of why these actions are put into place.
 Plus, it provides a comprehensive list of restricted dog breeds and % of banned lists with breed.

 It’s actually due to Breed Specific Legislation that forces strict liability insurance to dictate what dog breeds are covered (or not covered) under their policy.

 In layman’s terms, should a guest’s dog of a particular banned dog breed bite, injure or kill a person or other’s pet, the insurance will not cover the claim.

-What are Restricted Dog Breeds?
+What are the Restricted Dog Breeds?

-Today, the controversial restricted dog breed list is growing by the day.
-While I can’t list every restricted dog, these are the most common rejected dog breeds from campgrounds, but not limited to:
+Today, the controversial restricted dog breed list is growing.
+These are the most common dog breeds being banned from campgrounds and RV parks (but not limited to):

-- American Staffordshire Bull Terriers (“Pit Bulls”)
+- American Staffordshire Bull Terrier (“Pit Bulls”)

-- Chow Chows
+- Chow Chow

-- German Shepherd Dogs
+- German Shepherd

-- Doberman Pinschers
+- Doberman Pinscher

 Don’t really know what breed your dog is?
 A Dog DNA test will help answer that question.